devekar/ChatBotPortal/README.md

 ## Production

 In production environment we will be running only Node Js Server.
-Node default route will load the static resource from resources folder.
+We have to compile the client Js files and copy the generated files in build folder to resources folder in chatbotService.
+Node default route will load the index.hmtl from the compiled files which will bootstrap react.

 React:
 First, run the following command by changing into the client directory to build the React project.